The Ultimate Backpacking Malaysia Itinerary & Route (Including Borneo!)

 There are many buses that leave from Kuala Lumpur to Malacca and takes 2-3 hours.
 You can get tickets here.

+Any Ultimate Malaysia itinerary wouldn’t be complete without Borneo!
 Many travellers only see Peninsula Malaysia but don’t miss you chance to explore Borneo – one of the last remaining really wild places on earth.

-The massive island of Borneo is one of the last remaining really wild places on earth.
-Borneo is shared by three countries: Malaysia, Brunei, and Indonesia.
+The massive island of Borneo is shared by three countries: Malaysia, Brunei, and Indonesia.
 The Malaysian section is split into two states, Sabah and Sarawak.

-You can trek to the island’s highest peak, Mount Kinabalu, dive at Sipadan Island, spend the day observing the orang-utans in one of two of Borneo’s orang-utan sanctuaries, met tribal warriors and mysterious head hunters or taking a propeller airplane to Mulu National Park to trek to bat caves and waterfalls.
+Venture deeper into the jungle to dive at Sipadan Island, or take a propeller airplane to Mulu National Park to trek to bat caves and waterfalls.

 Mount Kinabulu Malaysia itinerary and backpacking route